fralapo/TikTok-Easy-Video-Downloader/README.md

 - Customizable output directory.
 - Toggle to use video descriptions for filenames.
 - Real-time progress updates.
+- Stop download button to interrupt the download process.
+- Improved description extraction that works with the latest TikTok interface.

 ### Command Line Options